 From the obstacle of overcoming founder's food intolerances whilst being conscious of waste and packaging, Viva Organic was born in 2017.

-The key elements of Viva Organics business are to provide fresh, organic and local produce and products where possible.
-As well as passing on savings to their customers by offering bulk wholefoods, unpackaged.
-Which also aims to tackle plastic packing issues.
+The key aim of Viva Organics is to provide fresh, organic, and local produce and products where possible.
+As well as passing on savings to their customers by offering bulk wholefoods, unpackaged, which also aims to tackle plastic packing issues.

-Founders state that wellness is central to what they offer at Viva Organic, believing that 'organic food is better for the body and particularly including juices in the diet'.
+Founders state that wellness is central to what they offer at Viva Organic.

 Something Good, Newcastle Upon Tyne